 Ever Been Told ‘You’re Good-Looking for a Dark-Skinned Woman’?

-Why does mainstream popular culture and Black and Asian cultures have a tendency to revere light skin while affording less value and worth to darker complexions?
+Why does mainstream popular culture and Black and Asian cultures revere light skin while affording less value and worth to darker complexions?

 Read my book, Layers of Blackness: Colourism in the African Diaspora and find the answers.
 Free to read online or to download the PDF.

 …I just want to say [thank you] for the above book you have made available.
 I also purchased your excellent book Inside the Ivory Tower: Narratives of Women of Colour Surviving and Thriving in British Academia.
 I purchased the latter as I have been conducting research on UK working class academics.
 Thanks so much for both books as they are much needed and very useful.